H.R. 6938: Commerce, Justice, Science; Energy and Water Development; and Interior and Environment Appropriations Act, 2026

 Is H.R.
 6938 already law?

-It covers the fiscal year ending September 30, 2026.
-After that, Congress would need new appropriations or another funding extension.
+It runs through the fiscal year ending September 30, 2026.
+After that, Congress has to pass new appropriations or a stopgap to keep these agencies funded.

 When H.R.
 6938 says 'this Act,' does it mean the whole law?

-Usually no. In this law, that phrase generally applies only to the specific division where it appears unless the text clearly says otherwise.
+Usually no. The law says that phrase generally applies only to the division where it appears, so a restriction in one section doesn't automatically carry over to the others.

 Based on H.R.
 6938 bill text